serverfarmer/sf-keys/README.md

 `setup.sh` - this script is re-executed each time Server Farmer setup is executed, and is responsible for:
 - creating your standard groups and users, that should exist on all managed servers
-- installing ssh management public key on current host in `/root/.ssh/authorized_keys` file
+- installing ssh management public keys on current host in `/root/.ssh/authorized_keys` file
 - executing any custom logic you want to execute on all hosts in the farm